IvanKrznaric/MFB/11-homogeneous.md

 :::{note} Problem 11.7
 :icon: false
-There are two goods on market, whose prices are $p_1, p_2$ respectively.
+There are two goods $A$ and $B$ on the market, whose prices are $p_1, p_2$ respectively.
 The demand for one of those goods is given by
 \begin{equation*}
 q(p_1, p_2) = \frac{1}{2}p_1^2 + \frac{5}{p_2}.
 \end{equation*}